 The set of PDCCH monitoring occasions for DCI format 3_0 for scheduling PSSCH transmissions with associated PSFCH reception occasions is defined as the PDCCH monitoring occasions in the active DL BWP of the configured serving cell, indexed in ascending order of start time of the associated search space sets.
 The cardinality of the set of PDCCH monitoring occasions defines a total number M of PDCCH monitoring occasions.

-A value of a counter sidelink assignment indicator (SAI) field in DCI format 3_0 denotes an accumulative number of PDCCH monitoring occasions where PSSCH transmissions with associated PSFCH receptions are scheduled, up to a current PDCCH monitoring occasion, in ascending order of PDCCH monitoring occasion index m, where 0≤m<M.
+A value of a counter sidelink assignment indicator (SAI) field in DCI format 3_0, excluding DCI format 3_0 for the SL configured grant Type 2 activation, denotes an accumulative number of PDCCH monitoring occasions where PSSCH transmissions with associated PSFCH receptions are scheduled, up to a current PDCCH monitoring occasion, in ascending order of PDCCH monitoring occasion index m, where 0≤m<M.

 Denote by VC-SAI,mSL the value of the counter SAI in DCI format 3_0 in PDCCH monitoring occasion m according to Table 16.5.2.1-1.